Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Resolution of a Company/Board of Directors is a formal way in which a company or the board of directors can note decisions made by the company.
+A Resolution of a Company/Board of Directors is a document that outlines the decisions made by the company or the board of directors in a meeting.

 A resolution of a company is the decision made by the members of the company at any general meeting.
 A resolution of the board of directors is the decision made by the directors of the company at any board meeting.